 - Graduate teaching and research assistantships are usually awarded through a students’ program department.

-- All departments with graduate programs support students through teaching assistantships.
+- All departments with graduate programs support some students through teaching assistantships.

 - Positions associated with research grants or contracts are available through some programs and research centers.

-- Talk to the director of your graduate program for more information.
+- Talk to the director of your graduate program or your advisor for more information.

 When will I know if I am awarded an assistantship?